Exporting data into a database usually takes two steps:

 Hint: In order to map fields in EasyMorph to fields in an existing database table just rename EasyMorph fields so that the new names exactly match corresponding field names in the database.
 You can do the renaming and export in a derived table if you prefer to keep working with unchanged names in EasyMorph.

-Bulk loading typically has very good performance, and allows fast loading big tables due to database-specific optimizations, although, it requires learning how to compose necessary commands.
+Bulk loading typically has very good performance, and allows fast loading big tables due to database-specific optimizations, although, it requires learning how to compose the necessary SQL command.
 See the links below to find documentation on bulk load commands in some popular RDBMSes:

 Hint: Insert parameters into SQL commands in curly braces.
 When sending a command, a parameter name in curly braces will be replaced with the parameter's value.